 - For rental conversion applicants, application for a rental license should be made prior to conversion and tenant occupancy.

 - What happens if a problem is found on an inspection?

-- Through the use of the checklist, they will indicate which items are currently in good condition and in working order and also indicate if any items need attention.
+- By using the checklist, they will indicate which items are currently in good condition and in working order and indicate if any items need attention.
 If an item is identified as not being in good condition and in working order, staff will work with the owner/applicant to establish a timeline for correction of any deficiencies and scheduling of follow-up inspections once the corrections are complete.